-Mindfulness is the new catch phrase in food — it means slowing down and paying attention to the taste, smell, and texture of what we consume.
+Mindfulness is an important catch phrase in food — it means slowing down and paying attention to the taste, smell, and texture of what we consume.
 Plus, studies show that better appreciating what we eat may lead to a smaller waistline.
 “I am not a big fan of diets, mostly because they don’t work long-term,” says Jodi Baretz, a psychotherapist, best-selling author, and nutritional counselor in Westchester County.
 “My clients don’t even like the word diet, because it is stress-producing and fires off cortisol, leading to the storage of belly fat.
 I prefer mindful or intuitive eating because it is a lifestyle rather than a diet.”
 Below, Baretz rounds out five ways to begin eating mindfully.

 “Ask yourself, ‘Am I hungry?’ before you eat,” Baretz says of the first step to mindful eating.
 “If you wouldn’t eat an apple right now, you’re probably not hungry.”